kiran123-stack/MindPluse/README.md

-# 🧠 MindPulse: The Future of Digital Phenotyping
+# 🧠 MindPluse: The Future of Digital Phenotyping

-> **MindPulse** is an enterprise-grade, full-stack AI system designed to quantify mental state and cognitive load through **non-invasive digital interaction biometrics**.
+> **MindPluse** is an enterprise-grade, full-stack AI system designed to quantify mental state and cognitive load through **non-invasive digital interaction biometrics**.
 By analyzing "micro-behaviors"—typing latency, self-correction frequency, and cognitive pauses—MindPulse bridges the gap between traditional chatbots and clinical monitoring.

 ---